railsuser2014/openobject-doc-book-en/0/index.rst

 More than 800 developers participate in the projects on the collaborative development system of Tiny Forge.

-To our knowledge, Open ERP is the only management system which is routinely used not only by big companies but also by very small companies and independent companies.
+To our knowledge, OpenERP is the only management system which is routinely used not only by big companies but also by very small companies and independent companies.
 This diversity is an illustration of the software's flexibility: a rather elegant coordination between people's functional expectations of the software and great simplicity in its use.